smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-library.md

 ### Project management

 The JavaScript library will be open source and stored in a new smartdevicelink repository on GitHub called sdl_javascript.
-The project maintainers will be responsible of maintaining and reviewing the code and the project.
+The project maintainers will be responsible for maintaining and reviewing the code and the project.

 ## Potential downsides

-The downsides of having another SDL library is the increase of SDL maintenance.
-The project maintainers may need to assign persons who's responsible of managing issues, projects and releases, reviewing pull requests.
+The downside of having another SDL library is the increase of SDL maintenance.
+The project maintainers may need to assign individuals who are responsible for managing issues, projects and releases, and reviewing pull requests.
 The SDLC has to decide on the benefits of having a JavaScript library compared to the effort maintaining it.

 ## Impact on existing code